LSND and MiniBooNE as guideposts to understanding the muon $g-2$ results and the CDF II $W$ mass measurement: Calculation of the contribution to the mass in the model

 Additionally, the contribution from the $S$ parameter to the $W$ mass, from Eq.~(\ref{eq:mW}) is,

 where $S$ in terms of the scalars in our model and in the alignment limit is~\cite{Barbieri:2006dq}

 We have used Eqs.~(\ref{eq:deltarho})-(\ref{eq:T}) to calculate $T$, and Eq.~(\ref{eq:S}) to determine $S$ in our model.
-These values have been used along with Eq.~(\ref{eq:mW}) to calculate the mass correction leading to the allowed range of values for $m_A$ and $m_{H^\pm}$ shown in the blue band in Fig.~\ref{mW-Zoom}.
+Finally, these values have been used along with Eq.~(\ref{eq:mW}) to calculate the mass correction.
 In addition to the $W$ mass, changes in the oblique parameters also affect the the effective weak mixing angle, $\sin^2\theta_{\text{eff}}$, which has been measured in several experiments~\cite{ALEPH:2005ab}.
 The change (from the SM value) induced are given by~\cite{Peskin:1991sw}:

-We now proceed to compute the corrections to $M_W$ and $\sin^2\theta_{\text{eff}}$ in our model, using the formalism above and present and discuss our results in the next section.
+We now proceed to present, (in the next section) results of the changes in the range of $S$, $T$ and $\sin^2\theta_{\text{eff}}$ as a consequence of the CDF II correction to $M_W$ in our model, using the formalism above in the next section.